 Ans: Yes, ground Alsi seeds are more beneficial than whole Alsi as they are easily digested and absorbed compared to whole seeds.
-Whole seeds may pass undigested through intestines due to its tough covering.
+Whole seeds may pass undigested through the intestines due to their tough covering.

 2. What does Alsi taste like?

 Ans: Alsi tastes nutty and pleasant.
-They are a very versatile ingredient and almost mixes well with anything.
+They are a very versatile ingredient and almost mix well with anything.
 You can add to your cereals, juices, Yoghurt, smoothies, buttermilk, bread, and muffins.